farmOS/farmOS/docs/model/type/asset.md

 It can also be used to store additional structured metadata that does not fit into the standard Asset attributes.

+### Additional attributes

+Assets *may* contain additional attributes:

+- Inventory

+#### Inventory

+The inventory attribute summarizes current Asset inventory levels.
+This field is not editable itself, but is rather computed based on "inventory adjustment" logs.
+Each inventory can have a "measure", "value", and "units".

+For more information, see [farmOS Inventory Logic](/model/logic/inventory).

+This field is added to all Asset types by default only if the Inventory module is enabled.

 ## Relationships

 Assets can be related to other records in farmOS These relationships are